Raw milk movement in the United States: Pasteurization

 Pasteurization is a sanitation process in which milk is heated briefly to a temperature high enough to kill pathogens, followed by rapid cooling.
 While different times and temperatures may be used by different processors, pasteurization is most commonly achieved with heating to 161 degrees Fahrenheit (71.7 degrees Celsius) for 15 seconds.
 Milk is tested following pasteurization to confirm that bacteria have been killed to an acceptable level.
 Pasteurization kills pathogenic bacteria which occasionally may be present in milk, including those causing tuberculosis (Mycobacterium bovis), listeriosis (Listeria monocytogenes), Q fever (Coxiella burnetii), brucellosis (Brucella), campylobacteriosis (Campylobacter), salmonellosis (Salmonella), and several other foodborne illnesses (e.g., Escherichia coli O157:H7).
 Pasteurization may not kill some resistant bacteria, which can eventually cause souring and spoilage of fresh milk.
 UHT pasteurization (Ultra High Temperature) is a more extreme form of pasteurization heating milk to a temperature high enough to kill spoilage organisms also.

 Pasteurization is widely accepted to improve the safety of milk products by reducing the exposure to pathogens.
-Opponents of pasteurization argue that unpasteurized milk has benefits associated with superior taste, nutritional qualities and certain health benefits over pasteurized milk.
-While pasteurization of milk kills off bacterial pathogens, other bacteria species with possible health benefits are also destroyed.
-Pasteurization of cow's milk destroys any potential pathogens and increases the shelf life.
-During pasteurization, however, these lactic acid bacteria are mostly destroyed.
-A 2009 systematic review of the food safety of unpasteurized milk concluded that science-based data to substantiate claims of health benefits "are lacking or do not exist" and the risks associated with disease outbreaks as a result of raw milk consumption are "considerably higher".
+Opponents of pasteurization argue that raw milk has benefits associated with superior taste, nutritional qualities and certain health benefits over pasteurized milk.
+A 2009 systematic review of the food safety of raw milk concluded that science-based data to substantiate claims of health benefits "are lacking or do not exist" and the risks associated with disease outbreaks as a result of raw milk consumption are "considerably higher".